 Between the desktop-based and web-based platforms, you will be well equipped with Questrade even if you are an active trader.
 My recommendation is to give it a test run using their free practice account.

-You can also practice trading while being in our trade rooms.
+You can also practice trading while being in our trade room.
 They're a tool to help you as well as our stock market courses.

 Let’s start with the commission-free ETF trades and appealing discounts available for active traders.
 Basically, $5 when you enter the trade and $5 when you exit.
 If you’re trading a larger volume of shares of lower-priced stocks, this plan will be best for you.